incari/MadMax-Gas-Stations/README.md

    ```

-## Stack
+## Tech Stack

 - Typescript.
 - Tailwind Css.
 - Next.js 14
-- SWR
+- SWR (stale-while-revalidate) by Next.js

 ## Explanation

 ### Backend

 One of the requirements was to implement real-time data updates.
-However, using Next.js as our framework and Vercel for deployment, we cannot use custom backend services or WebSockets.
-As an alternative, I decided to use SWR (stale-while-revalidate), which is provided by the Next.js API.
+However, using Next.js as framework and Vercel for deployment, we cannot use custom backend services or WebSockets.
+As an alternative, I decided to use SWR which is provided by the Next.js API.

 Instead of pushing new data, SWR offers an approach where data is requested from the cache while simultaneously making a new request to update it.
 This ensures that the components receive a constant and automatic stream of data updates, keeping the UI fast and reactive.